How to Contact Me

 As the 2nd District County Supervisor, she will continue to fight for the community, parents and constituents at large to determine what is right for our county.
 She is a voice for our community and knows that together we can move our county forward.

-Supervisor Taylor serves as Vice Chair of the Health and Human Needs Committee, and as a member of the Finance and Audit Committee and the Personnel Committee.
+Supervisor Taylor serves as Chair of the Audit Committee, and as a member of the Finance Committee and the Intergovernmental Relations Committee.

 Please wait while we gather your results.